DIY Home Roof Inspection

-Be honest – you don’t ever think about your roof, right?
+Be honest – you rarely think about your roof.
 However, you do know it does an important job, and you know that if it fails, your whole house pays the price.
 So, what condition do you think your roof is in right now?
-Now’s your chance to find out: follow along with our DIY roof inspection – and see for yourself!
+Follow along with our DIY home roof inspection and see for yourself!

-While there’s no substitute for an expert set of eyes, a great first step to finding out what your roof needs (if anything) is this roof inspection checklist.
+While there’s no substitute for an expert set of eyes, a great first step to finding out what your roof may need is to follow this simple 7-point roof inspection checklist:Roof Inspection Checklist

-- Look for Missing Shingles – Try to find a place where you can see a majority of your roof from the yard.
+- Look for Missing Shingles – If you want to avoid climbing a ladder and being on the roof, this is the only step you’ll need.
+Find a place where you can see a majority of your roof from the yard.
 You’ll want to look for spaces or holes where there are shingles missing.
 Missing shingles provide a great opportunity for water to infiltrate your roof and do damage – that’s why this is the first point on our roof inspection checklist.

-- Keep an Eye out for Moss Growth – If you can take a look at a section of your roof from inside the house, you’ll want to look closely for moss growth.
-Moss can grow practically anywhere, but if you see it on your roof as part of a DIY home roof inspection, that’s a problem.
-As the moss grows on your roof, it slowly eats away at the surface, causing it to lose the watertight qualities that keep your home dry.
+- Keep an Eye out for Moss Growth – Moss can grow practically anywhere, but if you see it on your roof as part of a DIY home roof inspection, that’s a problem.
+As the moss grows on your roof, it slowly eats away at the surface of the shingles and the wooden underboards.
+This will cause it to lose the watertight qualities and eventually deteriorate the roof’s structural integrity.

 - Check for Cracks – One of the most important steps in our roof inspection checklist!
 Once again, you’re looking for the obvious signs that your roof is damaged.
 If you can see a large crack in one or more sections of your roof, that’s enough cause to call an expert.
 These cracks can undermine the watertight quality of your roof, creating major water leaks.